level-level/Clarkson-Theme/INSTALLATION.md

 ## Usage

 ### Available gulp commands

+From the command line in the `/development` directory:

 * `gulp` — Compile and optimize the files in your assets directory
 * `gulp watch` — Compile assets when file changes are made